msavoury/sed-awk/README.md

 ```
  sed -n '/3./,/7./s/[0-9]*/1/p' 1_to_100.txt
 ```
+If an address is followed by a (!) symbol, then the command will apply to all the lines that do **not** match the address

 # awk #
 The ```-F``` option is used to specify a different field separator